-Perhaps one of the most messy and entertaining parts of Indonesian Independence Day is the observing a tradition began during colonial times known as panjat pinang.
+Perhaps one of the messiest and most entertaining parts of Indonesian Independence Day is the observing of panjat pinang, a tradition that began during colonial times.

-The roudy game consists of heavily greased poles, usually nut trees that have been stripped, erected in the main squares of towns and villages; various prizes are placed on top just out of reach.
-Contestants — usually organized into teams — push, slip, and slide up the pole in a chaotic effort to grab a prize.
+The rowdy game consists of heavily greased poles, usually nut trees that have been stripped and erected in the main squares of towns and villages.
+Various prizes are placed on top just out of reach.
+Contestants—often organized into teams—push, slip, and slide up the pole in a chaotic free-for-all to grab the prize.
 What starts as a vicious, comical competition usually turns into a heroic display of teamwork as people realize just how difficult the seemingly simple climb really is.

-Prizes in small villages can be simple household items such as brooms, baskets, and buckets, while some televised events have vouchers for new TVs and cars at the top!
+Prizes in small villages can be simple household items such as brooms, baskets, and cooking supplies, while some televised events have vouchers for new TVs and cars at the top!

 Although generally good fun for all, panjat pinang is considered controversial by some because it began as a way for Dutch colonists to enjoy themselves at the expense of impoverished locals who desperately wanted the goods placed at the tops of poles.